-OpenDNS® FamilyShield: Select this option to enable a fast and reliable DNS with non-configurable blocking of sites that are inappropriate or required.
+OpenDNS® FamilyShield: Select this option to enable a fast and reliable DNS with non-configurable blocking of sites that are inappropriate or risky for children.
+No OpenDNS account required.

 OpenDNS® Parental Select this option to enable a fast and Control: reliable DNS with configurable content filtering and phishing protection.
 This option includes an OpenDNS account.
 Click on the 'Manage your router' link to navigate to the OpenDNS account website, where you can either login (if you have an existing account) or you can register a new OpenDNS account.